How to Make Cajun Turkey Burgers with Avocado

-In a medium bowl, combine the ground turkey, spices, oats, chopped , and lemon zest.
+In a medium bowl, combine the ground turkey, Cajun spice mix, oats, chopped green onions, and lemon zest.
 Mix well.
-Divide the mixture into 4 equal portions, shaping each into a patty.
+Divide the mixture into 4 equal portions and shape each into a patty.
 Place the patties on a plate, cover, and refrigerate for 1 hour.

-In a bowl, mix the lemon juice with the chopped and , seasoning to taste with salt and spices.
+In a bowl, mix the lemon juice with the chopped tomato and avocado, seasoning to taste with salt and spices.

-On the bottom halves of the buns, layer the lettuce leaves, followed by the cooked patties and the seasoned tomato and avocado (this will make the turkey burger juicier).
-Top the ingredients with sauce and cover with the top halves of the buns before serving.
+On the bottom halves of the buns, layer the lettuce leaves, then the cooked patties, and top with the seasoned tomato and avocado (this will make the turkey burger juicier).
+Add sauce and cover with the top halves of the buns before serving.

 Turkey Burger with Avocado and Spices